New York EXPLAINED

 It is independent and founder-owned.
 It is not owned by any media conglomerate, political party, or advocacy group, and it is funded by readers rather than by anyone it covers.

 One short brief.
-Every desk in the city and the state, explained.
+Your whole city, explained.
 Free every morning.

 Free to start.
 The unsubscribe link actually works.